 Two small words — just six letters — and three numbers can be enough to save a life.

-The two words are BE FAST* and their letters spell out the signs of stroke:
+The two words are BE FAST – six letters that spell out the signs of stroke:

 B – Balance loss

 S – Speech difficulty

 The number is 911, and if the above symptoms present, you should call, even if you are uncertain.